 A million-seller worldwide, UK gun shops have moved more of this gun over the past two decades than any other break-barrel.
-The editor aims to find out what makes SMK's B2 such an amazing air rifle...

-s a lover of all things airgun, I make no excuses for the amount of money I spend on top-end kit, like my state-of-the-art Daystate AirWolf, Theoben Elan and Air Arms EV2.
-Equally, though, I'm as happy as Larry plinking away with cheaper airguns - and I'll never forget my airgunning roots which, like so many other airgunners, began with the 'humble' Gat air pistol.
-The gun I've got here, however, is effectively the rifle equivalent of the Gat in that it's probably introduced more people into the sport than any other air rifle - and with a current price tag of under 70 quid, it's not going to stop doing that any time
+The editor aims to find out what makes SMK's s allower of all things airgun, I make no excuses for the amount of money I spend on top-end kit, like my state-of-the-art Daystate AirWolf, Theoben Elan and Air Arms EV2.
+Equally, though, I'm. as happy as Larry plinking away with cheaper airgurs - and I'll never forget my airgunning roots which, like so many other airgunners, beganwith the "humble" Gat air pistol.
+The our I've not here, however, is effectively the rifle equivalent of the Gat in that it's probably introduced. more people into the sport than any other air rifle - and with a current. price tag of under 70 guid.
+It's not going to stop doing that any time. soon, either!